Social challenges

 14

-6.7 M€
+6.7

-total budget
+M€ budget

 37 M

-people living with HIV globally
+People living with HIV

 2 M

-people contract HIV annually
+People contract HIV annually

 IDIBAPS and Hospital Clínic are working on this European project that aims to change the current paradigm of HIV treatment by obtaining a functional cure.
 Although there are numerous prevention strategies that have given good results, they are difficult to maintain in the long term.
 Achieving a functional cure would leave patients carrying the virus at undetectable levels, and although prevention measures would still be necessary, the risk of transmission would be minimised.
-ZABALA participates in the coordination and management of this project together with 13 other European organisations.
+Zabala Innovation participates in the coordination and management of this project together with 13 other European organisations.

 According to the World Health Organization (WHO), 37 million people in the world are living with HIV and there are more than 2 million new infections each year.
 Although there are numerous successful prevention strategies, they are difficult to sustain in the long term.
 A functional cure for HIV is one of the major challenges in the fight against HIV.